IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 * [All the great Workouts at a glance](#atAGlance)

-{{% chapter_header "Why work out with a Bosu Ball?" "whyWorkoutWithBosu" %}}
+{{% chapter_header "Benefits of Bosu Ball exercises" "whyWorkoutWithBosu" %}}

 The Bosu Ball is a robust, varied training tool, which can be combined with many classic exercises.
 Thus, its possible application is very versatile and every part of the body can be trained.
 Because of the unstable surface of the Bosu Ball, the muscles, ligaments and tendons have to always carry out little compensatory movements.
 This additional challenge intensifies the workout and even the deep muscles are trained through the balancing act.
 Many professional athletes use the Bosu Ball because strengthening the micro muscles and increasing their stability can prevent serious injuries.

 {{% sub_chapter_header "Bosu Ball workout in sports rehab" "sportsRehab" %}}

 When having problems with the ankle joint, knee, hip or back, the Bosu Ball is the perfect workout partner.
-In sports rehab the strengthening of the deep muscles is extremely important, this is exactly what the Bosu Ball does.
+In sports rehab, the strengthening of the deep muscles is extremely important, this is exactly what the Bosu Ball does.
 Because of its size, the "half-ball" offers a very good basic stability.
 This makes it very suitable for re-building ones coordinating.
 That’s why the Bosu Ball is very famous in the field of sports medicine.

 {{% sub_chapter_header "Balance exercises" "balanceExercises" %}}